rizzapardales/Inside-Out-UI-UX-Design/README.md

 ## Design Preview

-Check out our design preview video to see the new interface in action:
+Check out our design preview image to see the new interface in action:

 <img src="img/Mockup.png" alt="Website Preview" style="border: 2px solid #FF6347;">